-Recommendations for additional professional development activities may be provided to the Academic Division Chair.
+Recommendations for additional professional development activities may be provided to the Academic Division Chair/ Associate Dean of Academics and Assessment.

 Salary

 Currently, the salary for adjunct faculty teaching courses in degree or certificate programs is determined by qualifications.
 Faculty with a Bachelor's Degree receive \$410 per credit hour; Faculty with a Master's Degree receive \$510 per credit hour; Faculty with a Doctoral degree receive \$610 per credit hour.
 As faculty continue their appointments with Eastern and accumulate teaching credits, the rate of pay increases in accordance with the approved adjunct faculty salary schedule.